drs-az/Terminal/README.md

-# Terminal List
+# Terminal

-**Terminal List** is a browser-based Progressive Web App (PWA) for managing tasks, notes and messages in a terminal-style interface.
+**Terminal** is a browser-based Progressive Web App (PWA) for managing tasks, notes and messages in a terminal-style interface.
 It requires a passcode before storing any data and encrypts everything with AES-256-GCM.
 The app also supports JSON export/import, due-date notifications, customizable themes, and an emergency data wipe function.

 ## Features